Quick answers

 Beyond just completing returns, professional advisors in the UAE can:

-In a changing tax environment, having the right expertise reduces risk and frees you to focus on running your business.
+In a changing tax environment, the right expertise reduces risk and frees you to focus on running your business.
+For most SMEs, this is best delivered through outsourced accounting and tax support rather than a full in-house finance function.